Policy Advocate, Generation Progress

 - Write and edit talking points and fact sheets on policy initiatives.

-- Write and edit columns, briefs, and reports to be published on Center for American Progress and Generation Progress websites.
+- Write and edit columns, briefs, and reports to be published on American Progress and Generation Progress websites.

 - Create products that make data and policy recommendations more accessible and understandable to non-policy experts.